 You are here

-Mary Jacobus was a Fellow of ady Margaret Hall, Oxford University, from 1971 to 1980.
+Mary Jacobus was a Fellow of Lady Margaret Hall, Oxford University, from 1971 to 1980.
 In 1980 she moved to Cornell University, where she held the John Wendell Anderson Chair of English and Women¹s Studies.
 In 2000 she returned to the UK as Grace 2 Professor of English at the University of Cambridge, where she was also a Professorial Fellow of Churchill College.
 From 2006 until her retirement, she was Director of Cambridge's Centre for Research in the Arts, Social Sciences and Humanities (CRASSH).
 In 2011-12, she returned to Cornell as M. H. Abrams Distinguished Visiting Professor.
-She has held fellowships from the Guggenheim Foundation, the NEH, and the AHRC, and is an Honorary Fellow of Lady Margaret Hall, Oxford.
-She served on the Academic Committee of Norway's Holberg International Memorial Prize 2009-2015.
-She has written widely on Romanticism, feminism, and psychoanalysis, as well as visual culture; her most recent books include The Poetics of Psychoanalysis: In the Wake of Klein, Romantic Things: A Tree, a Rock, a Cloud, and a forthcoming book, Reading Cy Twombly: Poetry in Paint (Princeton UP, 2016).
-She is currently working on a book tentatively titled Elders and Aftermaths.
+She has held fellowships from the Guggenheim Foundation, the NEH, and the AHRC, and is an Honorary Fellow of Lady Margaret Hall, Oxford and Churchill College, Cambridge, and a Fellow of the British Academy.
+She served on the Academic Committee of Norway's Holberg International Memorial Prize 2009-2015, chairing it from 2012-15.
+She has written on Romanticism, feminism, and psychoanalysis, as well as visual culture.
+Her most recent books include The Poetics of Psychoanalysis: In the Wake of Klein (OUP, 2005), Romantic Things: A Tree, a Rock, a Cloud (Chicago UP, 2012), Reading Cy Twombly: Poetry in Paint (Princeton UP, 2016), and forthcoming, On Belonging and Not Belonging: Translation, Migration, Displacement (Princeton UP, 2022).

 - English Language and Literature